We’ve gained a good understanding of assignment as a tool in modeling, as well

 Unfortunately, stream models of systems with loops may require uses of

-beyond the “hidden” delay
+delay beyond the “hidden” delay supplied by cons-stream.

 For instance, Figure 3.34 shows a signal-processing system for solving